-Development Manager Gail Speers is elated as she finds out Team CdLS is accepted into the charity program of the ING New York City Marathon. this prestigious race.
+Development Manager Gail Speers is elated as she finds out Team CdLS is accepted into the charity program of the ING New York City Marathon.
+The news comes after multiple years of unsuccessful attempts to get into this prestigious race.
 Ten runners sign up.
 They are mothers, siblings and friends of people with CdLS.
 Two even run the Bank of America Chicago Marathon the month before.
 The culmination of runners' efforts in this race and four others is more than \$175,000, a new record.

-walks, dinner dances and Foundation sponsored programs like Cornelia's Garden, Leaps of Love and Yard Sale Across America are critical to the organization's financial health.
-All in all, fundraisers brought in one-third of the Foundation's revenue in 2010 - which reached \$1 million for the first
+While Team CdLS is the Foundation's biggest fundraiser, golf tournaments, walks, dinner dances and Foundation sponsored programs like Cornelia's Garden, Leaps of Love and Yard Sale Across America are critical to the organization's financial health.
+All in all, fundraisers brought in one-third of the Foundation's revenue in 2010 - which reached \$1 million for the first time ever.